GluuFederation/gluu-docker/examples/kubernetes/gke/README.md

 ### oxPassport

-1. Adjust the hostname from `kube.gluu.local` in `oxpassport.yaml` to the hostname you applied earlier while generating the configuration.
+1. Adjust the hostname from `demoexample.gluu.org` in `oxpassport.yaml` to the hostname you applied earlier while generating the configuration.
 Deploy oxPassport pod:

     -   Get the `EXTERNAL-IP` of `ingress-nginx` with `kubectl get svc -n ingress-nginx`: